cwingard/cgsn-parsers/README.md

 [repo](https://bitbucket.org/ooicgsn/cgsn-parsers) to your own BitBucket account, create a branch, do your work, and then (when satisfied) submit a pull request to have your work integrated back into the main project repo.

+This project uses [Semantic Versioning](https://semver.org/) with Major:Minor:Patch levels designtated in the VERSION file.
+Be sure to include/update the version level as appropriate based on the guidlines for Semantic Versioning and provide that information in the pull request so the project admin can appropriately tag the code for automated builds and testing.

 An example work flow would be:

 ```bash